224 Signal Squadron (United Kingdom): First Formation (1959)

 In 1959, the Royal Corps of Signals went through a massive reorganisation, the first of its type since 1944.
 As part of the 1959 reorganisations, led by the 1957 Defence White Paper, the Royal Signals former squadrons were all brought into a 'standard numbering and organisation' system.
 This system was brought in and was to be modelled on the Royal Artillery and Royal Engineers recent reorganisations.
 As part of these reorganisations, 224 Signal Squadron (Wireless Training) was formed in Loughborough as the immediate successor to the former 10 Wireless Training Squadron.

 In 1961 the squadron was renamed as 224 Signal Squadron (Radio Training), while initially remaining independent, however shortly after this change, the squadron moved into Garats Hay Barracks in Loughborough, which were specially built for the squadron's tasks.
 The squadron was tasked with providing the radio training in the East Midlands and support to Eastern District.
 Eventually in March 1976 following the 1975 Defence White Paper, the squadron absorbed 223 Signal Squadron (Radio) without a change of title.

 On 1 November 1980 the squadron was disbanded and its tasks taken over by 4 Special Communications Unit.
-Part of the squadron then became the Communications and Systems Group located at the same barracks.
+Part of the squadron then became the Communications & Security Group (UK) located at the same barracks.
 The squadron's lineage though officially ended, was unofficially continued through the Special Projects Agency of the same group.
 The training section of the group then moved to Chicksands in 1990, and elements moved to RAF Digby.
 It was this later group that would reform the squadron in 2004.